rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has deprecated `ActiveRecord::TestCase` in favor of `ActiveSupport::TestCase`.

-* Rails 4.0 has deprecated the old-style hash based finder API.
+* Rails 4.0 has deprecated the old-style hash-based finder API.
 This means that methods which previously accepted "finder options" no longer do.
 For example, `Book.find(:all, conditions: { name: '1984' })` has been deprecated in favor of `Book.where(name: '1984')`

 * All dynamic methods except for `find_by_...` and `find_by_...!` are deprecated.